Answer a few simple questions to make your document in minutes

 Performance of services

-This covers the details such as set up and sound check times.
-It can also include information such as music type, how long the band is to play per set, the variety of music (limitation of repeats) and etiquette expectations (such as if swearing needs to be limited).
+This section covers the details such as set up and sound check times.
+It can also include information, such as music type, how long the band is to play per set, the variety of music (limitation of repeats) and etiquette expectations (for example if swearing needs to be limited).
 Some also include in this section the sound equipment and expertise the band is expected to bring.

 How much is to be paid for the performance, when it will be paid, and how it will be paid.